California Real Estate Law — Frequently Asked Questions

 If anything about the deal worries you — the disclosures, the agent’s advice, an unusual term — a one-hour review before you sign is far cheaper than a lawsuit after you close.
 Jimmy is both an attorney and a licensed broker, so he reviews contracts from both perspectives.

 The information on this page is general information only, not legal advice, and does not create an attorney-client relationship.
-Every situation is different — call 408.645.0606 or email jimmy@lawjn.com for a complimentary phone consultation about your specific facts.
+Every situation is different — email jimmy@lawjn.com with your specific facts, and Jimmy will follow up to set a complimentary phone consultation.